cross-team/loki/packages/gatsby-theme-eslint/README.md

-# gatsby-theme-eslint
+# @cross.team/gatsby-theme-eslint

-The `gatsby-theme-eslint` package installs the following eslint packages to your project:
+The `@cross.team/gatsby-theme-eslint` package installs the following eslint packages to your project:
 ```
 eslint
 eslint-config-prettier